 Set in 1858, three years before the U.S. Civil War.

 When two U.S. Marshals kidnap runaway slave John Price from the streets of Oberlin, Ohio, Price’s friend Charles Langston, the first black man admitted to college in the U.S., rallies the townspeople to take up arms and free Price by force.

 "Oberlin" is the town in northwest Ohio which is the home of Oberlin College and the location of the heroes of "the Oberlin-Wellington rescue" of John Price in 1858.

 Think "Twelve Years a Slave" meets "Django Unchained."
-In talks with John Boyega ("Finn" in the Star Wars Trilogy), and Chris Pratt (Guardians of the Galaxy; Jurassic World) for Agent McCall, and Marisa Hampton (Lifemark, The Reliant) as Adeline.
+In talks with John Boyega ("Finn" in the Star Wars Trilogy), Adam Driver (Kylo Ren in the Star Wars Trilogy), and Mark Wahlburg (Father Stu, Transformers), and Millie Bobby Brown ("Stranger Things").

 The Producers of "OBERLIN" will soon reach out to crowdfunders with promises of DVDs and perks, and to Accredited Investors for funding in exchange for a percentage of profit (Accredited investors are investors who sign a legal document).

 Pray for us as we bring this amazing true story to theaters!
 Help us honor the heroes of the "Oberlin-Wellington rescue" of 1858; specifically, Charles Langston, the first black man admitted to college in the U.S., who spearheaded the courageous rescue of John Price and the other captives.
 This story has so much relevance for the racism our culture struggles with today.
 Help us make "OBERLIN" a powerful cinematic contribution to the cultural conversation on racism, redemption, the doctrine of the lesser magistrate and interposition, and sacrificial love.